jacobdein/nacoustik/README.md

-# wavscape
+# nacoustik

-Python tools for soundscape wave file analysis
+Python tools for analysis of the natural acoustic environment